nickhilliard/charter/sidrops-charter-02.md

 Routing System consisting of SIDR-aware and non-SIDR-aware networks.
 This deployment must be properly handled to avoid the division of the Internet into separate networks.
-Sidrops is responsible for encouraging deployment of theSIDR technologies while ensuring as secure of a global routing system, as possible, during the transition.
+Sidrops is responsible for encouraging deployment of the SIDR technologies while ensuring as secure of a global routing system, as possible, during the transition.

 The SIDR Operations Working Group (sidrops) develops guidelines for the operation of SIDR-aware networks, and provides operational guidance on how to deploy and operate SIDR technologies in existing and new networks.
+It also develops extensions and protocol updates that are considered important to improve efficiency and security of SIDR, like for instance Autonomous System Provider Authorization (ASPA).

 In the space of sidrops, the term operators will encompass a range of operational experience: CA Operators, Regional/National and Local